-The “Ultimate Parenting Guide” does not have an answer to this question (nor does it exist, because if it did I would love to know how to get your child to sleep through the night before they are 6 months old….).
+The “Ultimate Parenting Guide” does not have an answer to this question (nor does it exist, because if it did I would love to know how to get your child to sleep through the night before they are six months old . . . ).

 The Dave Ramsey Approach

-You have probably heard of Dave Ramsey’s baby steps.
-His seven step plan to becoming financially stable and providing well for your future.
+You have probably heard of Dave Ramsey’s baby steps — his seven-step plan to becoming financially stable and providing well for your future.
 Saving for your child’s education is baby step #5.
-First you should save at least $1,000 in an emergency fund, then pay off all mortgage related debts, then save 3-6 months expenses, then invest 15% of your income, then you can begin saving for college.
+First you should save at least $1,000 in an emergency fund, then pay off all mortgage-related debts, then save three to six months’ worth of expenses, then invest 15% of your income, then you can begin saving for college.

 By completed all four of the initial steps you have secured a solid financial foothold and are able to provide for yourself financially before supporting your child through college.